A Concise AI App Development Guide for Product Owners

 For example, in the case of a restaurant or grocery chain, business owners are interested in reducing food waste and achieving a balance through the analysis of purchases and sales.
 For AI engineers, this task turns into time series prediction or a relational analysis task whose solution enables us to predict specific numbers.
-We have worked on similar projects for our clients, and this case study can be looked at as an example of machine learning-based demand forecasting module development.
+We have solved this problem through a thorough business analysis on one of our projects for the HORECA industry, so you can learn from our case study here.

 2. Machine Learning Problem Determination Stage